soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

 My primary research focuses on morphosyntax and argument structure.
 One of my ongoing projects focuses on how arguments are syntactically represented in passives, causatives, and vocatives.

-My secondary research focuses on evaluating artificial language models (and human participants) on tasks related to linguistic phenomena including, but not limited to, control and anaphor binding.
+My secondary research focuses on evaluating artificial language models (and human participants) on tasks related to linguistic dependencies including, but not limited to, control and anaphor binding.

 ## Research interests